cmaclell/Basic-Tweet-Sentiment-Analyzer/README.md

 ===================

-The Ruby code in this project was originally written by Christopher MacLellan in 2010 and he retains all copyrights.
+The Ruby code in this project was originally written by Christopher MacLellan in 2010.
 If you have any questions he can be reached at maclellan (dot) christopher (at) gmail (dot) com.